 For specific policy and time limits regarding CLEP examinations, see "Academic Policies" in the Section II of the CATALOG.

-Individuals who have held military health care occupations in the areas including, but not limited to Basic Medical Technician Corpsmen, Army Health Care Specialist, or Air Force Independent Duty Medical Technician may be eligible to apply for advanced placement into the 2nd quarter courses of the nursing program at Loma Linda University School of Nursing if they are able to provide verifiable education and experience required to meet the equivalency for first quarter coursework.
-Interested candidates are advised to meet with the Associate Dean for Undergraduate Program at least 4 weeks prior to application to review eligibility requirements.
+Individuals who have held military health-care occupations in the areas including, but not limited to Basic Medical Technician Corpsmen, Army Health Care Specialist, or Air Force Independent Duty Medical Technician may be eligible to apply for advanced placement in the nursing program at Loma Linda University School of Nursing if they are able to provide verifiable education and experience.
+Interested candidates are advised to meet with the Associate Dean for Undergraduate Program at least four weeks prior to application to review eligibility requirements.

-- Register for NRSG 244 Strategies for Academic Success (1 unit) during the second quarter and through completion of NRSG 302 Adult Health Nursing II.
+- Register for NRSG 244 Strategies for Academic Success (1 unit) during the subsequent quarter and each quarter through completion of NRSG 301 Adult Health Nursing I.

 - Follow an individualized plan for continued involvement with the Academic Center for Excellence (ACE) in subsequent quarters.
 The individualized plan will be developed based on individual needs as determined by the ACE faculty mentor, course instructor(s), advisor, and student.